 To study in the USA, you will be sponsored by CCS on an F-1 student visa.
 In order to apply for your visa, the International Student Services Office will issue you a form I-20.
 This is the official immigration document that you will use to schedule your visa application appointment at your local USA consulate or embassy.

 In order to issue your I-20, the ISSO will require some additional documents, including a bank statement certifying funds that are sufficient to cover the all-inclusive cost of an entire academic year at CCS.

 International students at CCS continue to receive assistance in immigration and academic advising from the ISSO throughout their student career.

-[do we want to include external links?]
 The U.S. State Department website also provides information about the visa application process.
 You can also learn more general information about studying in the USA through the Education USA online resources.

 Feel free to contact the International Student Services Office [link to the new ISSO contact page] if you have specific questions regarding any part of your visa application process.

 Here is some helpful advice in preparation for your visa interview appointment, at your local USA consulate or embassy: